What does net-zero emissions mean?

-Net zero emissions describes the general objective to combat climate change.
-Net zero emissions can be achieved when any remaining human-caused GHG emissions are neutralized by removing GHG from the atmosphere.
-So this does not only mean the necessary and drastic reduction of emissions, which are especially caused by the combustion of fossil fuels, but also the remaining emissions that cannot (yet) be avoided are to be reduced as close to zero as possible in the net zero emissions scenario.
-This can for example by achieved by restoring forests or through direct air capture and storage (DACS) technology.
-The concept of net-zero emissions is akin to "climate neutrality."
+Net-zero emissions can be achieved when any remaining human-caused GHG emissions (e.g. from burning fossil fuels for transport, electricity, factories…) are neutralised by removing GHG from the atmosphere.
+So this does not only mean the necessary and drastic reduction of emissions, which are especially caused by the combustion of fossil fuels, but also the remaining emissions that cannot (yet) be avoided are to be reduced as close to zero as possible in the net-zero emissions' scenario.
+This can for example be achieved by restoring forests or through direct air capture and storage (DACS) technology.

 How can companies achieve net-zero emissions?

 Being a net-zero company means that the company manages to achieve a good balance between the GHG they produce and the ones they take out of the atmosphere.
 This implies that a company, in order to be considered net-zero, cannot emit more greenhouse gases than it removes.

 Below you can find a few steps for companies to achieve net-zero:

 What is the difference between net-zero and carbon neutral?

 Net-zero is a state that is reached when emissions have been reduced as much as possible and the remaining emissions are neutralised by carbon removal projects.
 The SBTi speaks of net-zero being achieved when 90-95% of emissions have been reduced.

 Carbon neutral is on the way to net-zero when the emitted emissions are compensated for with carbon reduction or carbon removal projects